In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\end{kframe} \end{knitrout} The best, i.e., smallest, function value, which was found by \SANN, reads 45.14084.
+The best, i.e., smallest, function value, which was found by \texttt{SANN}, reads 45.14084.
 The corresponding point in the search space is approximately (4.835178, 4.664964).
 No gradient information was used and one hundred function evaluations were performed.
-The variable \texttt{convergence} is an integer code, and its value 0 indicates successful completion of the \SANN run.
+The variable \texttt{convergence} is an integer code, and its value \texttt{0} indicates successful completion of the \texttt{SANN} run.
 No additional \texttt{message} is returned.

-Now that we have performed a first run of the \SANN algorithm on our simple test function, we are interested in improving \SANN's performance.
-The \SANN heuristic requires some parameter settings, namely \Rtemp and \Rtmax.
+Now that we have performed a first run of the \texttt{SANN} algorithm on our simple test function, we are interested in improving \texttt{SANN}'s performance.
+The \texttt{SANN} heuristic requires some parameter settings, namely \texttt{temp} and \texttt{tmax}.
 If these values are omitted, a default value of ten is used.
-The questions is: Are the default algorithm parameter settings, namely \Rtemp=10 and \Rtmax=10, adequate for \SANN or can these values be improved?
-That is, we are trying to tune the \SANN optimization algorithm.
+The questions is: